 - Raised ribs area to hold accessories next to the faucet / Mounting hardware included / 300 lb total weight capacity

 - (4) 18GA 201SS legs with full plastic levelers pre-installed;(1) Simple drain without inner basket;(1) T1.2mm 304 SS bracket;6" Tall backsplash with TRINITY Basics logo;Includes anti-tipping hardware kit

 - Stainless Steel

 This Glacier Bay sink has a stainless steel sink with a 12-gallon capacity.
-It comes with an attractive laminated cabinet that has two doors.
-This is a great feature if you want to store items beneath your utility sink.
+It has an attractive laminated cabinet with two doors for storing items beneath your garage utility sink.

 Some customers find this Glacier Bay QL037 easy to install themselves.
 But if you prefer, you can call in a plumber.
 The installation will be a simple process for them and won’t take long.
 The superior look of this sink is one of its greatest selling points.
 The cabinet storage space is also great for storing detergent and other items.

 Another feature that made us include this sink on our list is its high-arc faucet.
-There’s nothing more annoying than not being able to easily fit something in a sink because of a low-set faucet.
+Nothing is more annoying than being unable to easily fit something in a sink because of a low-set faucet.